MSc (non-thesis) in Applied Immunology

 Questions about the program can be sent to firstname.lastname@example.org

 Please note that we unfortunately cannot accept international students into the MSc in Applied Immunology graduate program at this time.
-International students are encouraged to apply to our Fundamental Immunology (Thesis-based) graduate program.
+International students are encouraged to apply to our PhD in Fundamental Immunology graduate program.